Jennifer Leith: A New Voice & New Energy for Harrisburg

 After serving in the United States Peace Corps as a small business development volunteer (Islamic Republic of Mauritania, 2000-2002), she returned to the Philadelphia area.
 Here she has worked in numerous government, non-profit, and philanthropic organizations, including the City of Philadelphia’s Office of Housing & Community Development, Susan G. Komen for the Cure, the Homeless Assistance Fund, Inc., and WOMEN'S WAY.

-Presently, Jennifer is Executive Director of the Alfred and Mary Douty Foundation, where she strives to foster social change.
+Presently, Jennifer is Executive Director of the Alfred and Mary Douty Foundation, where she strives to foster social change through support of grassroots organizations and movements centered on social justice.
 She currently serves as Board Chair of the Economic Opportunities Fund, a regional Community Development Finance Institution (CDFI) that connects low-wealth entrepreneurs to start-up capital, as well as, Secretary of the Women’s Opportunities Resource Center (WORC) Board of Directors.

-Jennifer is also on the statewide Advisory Board of Investing Together for Pennsylvania's Students (ITPS) which provides grants for organizations that want to participate as members of the PA Schools Work Campaign, a non-partisan campaign to ensure that all Pennsylvania schools are adequately and equitably funded.
+Jennifer serves on the statewide Advisory Board of Investing Together for Pennsylvania's Students (ITPS) which provides grants to organizations participating as members of the PA Schools Work Campaign, a non-partisan campaign to ensure that all Pennsylvania schools are adequately and equitably funded.

 Since moving to Haverford Township in 2006, Jennifer has been active with her local civic association and presently serves on the Haverford Township Human Relations Commission (serving as Chairperson 2016-2019).